-Sarah Al-Shawwaf is a Senior Director for the Middle East and North Africa practice at ASG, where she advises clients with interest in the region on government relations, market entry and expansion, and partner development.
-In providing such expert service, she is able to draw on her experience working at the intersection of technology, consulting, and the law.
+Sarah Al-Shawwaf is a Partner and works with ASG's Middle East and North Africa practice, where she draws on her experience working at the intersection of technology, consulting, and the law to advise clients with interest in the region on government relations, market entry and expansion, and partner development.

-Ms. Al-Shawwaf joins ASG from serving as a Senior Director and Legal Counsel for Incentive Technology Group, a technology consulting company, where she oversaw legal affairs and business development.
+Ms. Al-Shawwaf joined ASG after overseeing legal affairs and business development at Incentive Technology Group, a technology consulting company.
 Prior to that, she was Co-Founder and Principal of Paper Crown Consulting, LLC, a legal strategic advisory firm that provided legal and business counsel to clients seeking to enter foreign markets, with a focus on the Middle East.

 Previously, Ms. Al-Shawwaf was a Legal Consultant for the World Bank, where she drafted and negotiated grant agreements in the West Bank, Gaza, Jordan, Iran, Iraq, Yemen, and Tunisia.
 She also advised governments and functioned as the operational counsel on World Bank lending operations in the MENA region.
 In 2008, Ms. Al-Shawwaf joined Dewey and LeBoeuf as an Associate where she advised governments on issues related to international dispute resolution and public international law.
 She also counseled Arabic-speaking clients on litigation and corporate matters.

-She holds a J.D. from Georgetown University and a B.A., cum laude, in English Literature, also from Georgetown University.
+She holds a J.D. from Georgetown University and a B.A., cum laude, also from Georgetown University.
 She is a native Arabic speaker and is proficient in Spanish.